Elio-Earth/nutch/README.md

 Select the nutch folder.

 On next screen select Create Project From Existing Sources.
 On the next screen, choose the proper location.
 On the next screen, choose "Create New Project" (vs Import).
 Go through the rest of the screens.
 Ensure you select Java 11 for the project.

-Once the project is opened, you may see popups like "Ant build scripts found", "Frameworks detected - IvyIDEA Framework detected".
-Select Accept.

 ### Eclipse